treeru.com

 High-throughput embedding server

-9950X3D or 7950X — high core count and cache for maximum throughput
+High-core-count desktop CPU — high core count and cache for maximum throughput

 2